webix-hub/docs/data/desktop/chart_legend.md

 Setting Legend for a Chart
 ===============

-Chart legend explains data and color correspondance.
+Chart legend explains data and color correspondence.
 Generally, to specify the chart legend you should use the api/ui.chart_legend_config.md property:

 <img src="desktop/chart_legend.png"/>